 Why has my hair turned brassy orange?

-Hair turns brassy orange when color begins to oxidize from exposure to the elements.
-For some quick background, lightening your hair with peroxide or bleach strips the melanin (or natural pigment) from your strands.
+Hair turns brassy orange when the color begins to oxidize from exposure to the elements.
+For some quick background, when you light your hair with peroxide or bleach strips the melanin (or natural pigment) from your strands.
 This process reveals your hair’s naturally warm undertones, especially if you’re starting with a darker base color.
 Applying a hair dye or a hair toner for orange hair can neutralize some of this warmth, but only temporarily.
 As time passes, the cooler tones in your toner or dye will fade, and those warmer undertones will resurface.

 How to identify brassy tones in your hair